 Over the next several years, the Choctaw would enter into nine treaties with the U.S. Government, the last three of which were designed to move the Choctaw west of the Mississippi River.
 During the Indian Removal Period, President Andrew Jackson made the Choctaw exile a model of Indian removal.
 In 1831, nearly 17,000 Choctaw became the first Native Americans to walk the Trail of Tears to Indian Territory (Oklahoma.)
 Nearly 2,500 members perished along the way.

-The last treaty; however, also provided that Choctaw members could choose to stay in Mississippi and become U.S. Citizens, subject to the laws of the country and the state.
-Approximately 5,000-6,000 chose to remain, but would suffer legal conflict, harassment, and intimidation at the hands of the white settlers.
+The last treaty, however, also provided that Choctaw members could choose to stay in Mississippi and become U.S. Citizens, subject to the laws of the country and the state.
+Approximately 5,000-6,000 chose to remain but would suffer legal conflict, harassment, and intimidation at the hands of the white settlers.

-The Choctaw in Mississippi were later reformed as the Mississippi Band of Choctaw Indians and the removed Choctaw became the Choctaw Nation of Oklahoma.
+The Choctaw in Mississippi were later reformed as the Mississippi Band of Choctaw Indians, and the removed Choctaw became the Choctaw Nation of Oklahoma.

 Despite the many lives lost on the Trail of Tears, the Oklahoma Choctaw remained a hopeful and generous people.
-The first order of business upon arriving in their new homeland was to start a school and a church and drafted a new constitution.
+The first order of business upon arriving in their new homeland was to start a school and a church and draft a new constitution.

 During the Civil War, the Choctaw in both Oklahoma and Mississippi mostly sided with the Confederate States of America.
 At the beginning of the war, Albert Pike was appointed as the Confederate envoy to Native Americans.
 In this capacity, he negotiated several treaties, including the Treaty with Choctaw and Chickasaw in July 1861.

 Some Choctaw identified with the Southern cause, and a few owned slaves.
 In addition, they well remembered and resented the Indian removals from thirty years earlier and the poor service they received from the federal government.